Boundary estimates for the Ricci flow: Introduction.

 The primary purpose of this paper, and the content of Section \ref{bndryestimates}, is to adapt this scheme to the parabolic setting, the Ricci flow, in order to estimate derivatives of the curvature near the boundary and the second fundamental form of the boundary.
 The motivation comes from the fact that the equivalent Ricci-DeTurck flow satisfies a parabolic boundary value problem for which one has the parabolic regularity estimates of Solonnikov from \cite{MR0211083}.

 We briefly describe the main result.
 Let $M$ be a manifold with compact boundary.
 In the following, $i_{b,g(0)}$ denotes the size of a collar neighbourhood of the boundary diffeomorphic to $\partial M\times [0,i_{b,g(0)})$ via the normal exponential map of $\partial M$, as described in Definition \ref{inj2}.

-A Ricci flow with $\Lambda$-controlled boundary is, briefly, a Ricci flow with a choice $\gamma(t)$ of representatives of $[g^T(t)]$, comparable to $g^T(t)$.
+A Ricci flow with $\Lambda$-controlled boundary is, briefly, a Ricci flow with a choice $\gamma(t)$ of representatives of $[g^T(t)]$, uniformly equivalent to $g^T(t)$.
 Moreover, in $\gamma$-harmonic coordinates, $\gamma(t)$ and the mean curvature $\mathcal H(g(t))$ are controlled in the H\"older sense of order $m+\epsilon$ and $m-1+\epsilon$ respectively, where $m$ is a large integer.
 See Definition \ref{controlled_data} for more details.

 \begin{theorem} Let $(M,g(t),\gamma(t))$, $t\in [0,T]$, be a complete Ricci flow with $\Lambda$-controlled boundary in $(0,T]$.
 Suppose \begin{enumerate} \item $|\Rm(g(t))|_{g(t)}\leq K$ in $M$ and $|\mathcal A(g(t))|_{g^T(t)}\leq K$ on $\partial M$ for all $t$. \item $i_{b,g(0)}\geq i_0$. \end{enumerate} For any $j=1,\ldots,m-2$ and $\tau>0$, there exists a constant $C=C(n,\tau,T,\Lambda,l,j,K,i_0)>0$ such that for all $t\in [\tau,T]$